01 Jan Silent Prayer

 Christ said to forgive our brother however many times he may sin against us.
 He told the parable of the unforgiving servant who was forgiven much by his master, but in turn did not forgive even a little for his fellow servant.
 He choked him, and threw him in prison, demanding payment of his fellow servant’s debt!
-The master, upon hearing this, sent the unforgiving servant to be tortured until he repaid what he owed!
+Upon hearing this, the master sent the unforgiving servant to be tortured until he repaid what he owed!
 Jesus told his disciples, “So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses.“ (Matthew 18)

 In the Lord’s Prayer, Jesus said, “Forgive us our debts, as we forgive our debtors.”
-Jesus said:

 “And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses.
 But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.”
 (Mark 11:25-26)

 We have no right to be angry.
 We are not God.

 Interestingly, the verse, “Be angry and sin not,” parallels Psalm 4:4, which reads: “Stand in awe, and sin not: commune with your own heart upon your bed, and be still.”